AI-Hypercomputer/maxtext/README.md

 base_output_directory=gs://my-output-bucket dataset_path=gs://my-dataset-bucket
 ```

-Above we included exporting the compiler flag `LIBTPU_INIT_ARGS` and `learning_rate` because those affect the compiled object `my_compiled_train.pickle.` The sizes of the model (e.g. `global_parameter_scale`, `max_sequence_length` and `per_device_batch`) are fixed when you initally compile via `compile_train.py`, you will see a size error if you try to run the saved compiled object with different sizes than you compiled with.
+In the save step 1 above we included exporting the compiler flag `LIBTPU_INIT_ARGS` and `learning_rate` because those affect the compiled object `my_compiled_train.pickle.` The sizes of the model (e.g. `global_parameter_scale`, `max_sequence_length` and `per_device_batch`) are fixed when you initally compile via `compile_train.py`, you will see a size error if you try to run the saved compiled object with different sizes than you compiled with.
 However a subtle note is that the **learning rate schedule** is also fixed when you run `compile_train` - which is determined by both `steps` and `learning_rate`.
 The optimizier parameters such as  `adam_b1` are passed only as shaped objects to the compiler - thus their real values are determined when you run `train.py`, not during the compilation.
 If you do pass in different shapes (e.g. `per_device_batch`), you will get a clear error message reporting that the compiled signature has different expected shapes than what was input.
 If you attempt to run on different hardware than the compilation targets requested via `compile_topology`, you will get an error saying there is a failure to map the devices from the compiled to your real devices.
 Using different XLA flags or a LIBTPU than what was compiled will probably run silently with the environment you compiled in without error.
 However there is no guaranteed behavior in this case; you should run in the same environment you compiled in.